-- holds less than five percent of the voting shares of the Company and is not an officer of the Company, or otherwise associated, directly or indirectly, with a shareholder of more than five percent of the voting shares of the Company; - has not within the last three years been employed in an executive capacity by the Company or another group member, or has been a director after ceasing to hold any such employment; - within the last three years has not been a principal or employee of a material professional adviser or a material consultant to the Company or another group member; - within the last three years has not been a material supplier or customer of the Company or another group member, or an officer of the Company or otherwise associated, directly or indirectly, with a material supplier or customer; - has no material contractual relationship with the Company or another group member other than as a director of the Company; - has no close family ties with any person who falls within any of the categories described above; - has not served on the Board for a period which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interests of the Company; and - is free from any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interests of the Company.
+- holds less than five percent of the voting shares of the Company and is not an officer of the Company, or otherwise associated, directly or indirectly, with a shareholder of more than five percent of the voting shares of the Company; - has not within the last three years been employed in an executive capacity by the Company or another group member, or has been a director after ceasing to hold any such employment; - within the last three years has not been a principal or employee of a material\ professional adviser or a material\ consultant to the Company or another group member; - within the last three years has not been a material\ supplier or customer of the Company or another group member, or an officer of the Company or otherwise associated, directly or indirectly, with a material\ supplier or customer; - has no material\ contractual relationship with the Company or another group member other than as a director of the Company; - has no close family ties with any person who falls within any of the categories described above; - has not served on the Board for a period which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interests of the Company; and - is free from any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interests of the Company.

-The Board considers, "material", in this context to be where any director-related business relationship has represented or is likely in future to represent the lesser of at least 10% of the relevant segment's or the director-related business's revenue.
+The Board considers, "material", in this context to be where any director-related business relationship has represented or is likely in future to represent the lesser of at least 10% of the relevant segments or the director-related business's revenue.
 The Board has considered the nature of the relevant industries' competition and the size and nature of each director-related business relationship, in arriving at this threshold.
 Based on the criteria outlined above, the Board was of the view that there were no factors affecting the independent status of any non-executive directors throughout the financial year and as at the date of this statement.

-Mr Daniel Gladstone was classified as an independent non-executive director and Ms Heather Scheibenstock was appointed as an independent non-executive director, both effective from 11 July 2022.
-From this date, the Board comprised of all independent non-executive directors.
+The Board comprised of four independent non-executive directors for the full financial year and one non-executive director who was appointed on 22 March 2023, resulting in a majority of independent non-executive directors for the full financial year.
 Throughout the year, the roles of the Chairperson and CEO were not being exercised by the same individual.